preames/public-notes/riscv-tso-mappings.rst

 The alternate mapping
 ---------------------

 This mapping table is listed here for explanatory value only.
-This lowering is **incompatible** with the mapping proposed for inclusion in toolchains and psABI.
+This lowering is **incompatible** with the mapping proposed for inclusion in toolchains and psABI (above).

 .. code::